NaNdaWteK/javascript-interfaces/README.md

 ### /interfaces/Contract.js

-This is the last parent inheritance in your folder
+This is the last parent inheritance in your tree

 ### /interfaces/PersonInterface.js